dilipnikhil/Big-data-Applicationss--AWS---S3-DataLakes---ETL-e2e-project/README.md

-# PROJECT folder overview
+# PROJECT  overview

-This README summarizes the contents of `PROJECT.zip/PROJECT` under `FA24_ BIG DATA APPLICATIONS_ 12555`.
+This README summarizes a project that I worked on as part of Big Data Applications coursework.

 ## Structure
 - `Additional_Feature_Eng.ipynb` — notebook for feature engineering steps.